Twisted Alexander Modules of Hyperplane Arrangement Complements: Introduction

-In \cref{sslines}, we will be using the \textbf{torsion} $\tau(C_*)$ of a finite chain complex $C_*$ of finite dimensional vector spaces over a field $\K$, as defined in \cite[Section 3]{milnor} (but we use multiplicative notation instead of additive notation, unlike in \cite{milnor}). $\tau(C_*)$ is an element of $\K^*/\{\pm 1\}$, and depends on a choice of bases for both the chain complex and its homology.
+In \cref{sslines}, we will be using the \textbf{torsion} $\tau(C_*)$ of a finite chain complex $C_*$ of finite dimensional vector spaces over a field $\K$, as defined in \cite[Section 3]{milnor} (but we use multiplicative notation instead of additive notation, unlike in \cite{milnor}).
+The torsion $\tau(C_*)$ is an element of $\K^*/\{\pm 1\}$, and depends on a choice of bases for both the chain complex and its homology.
+In particular, if $C_*$ is acyclic, $\tau(C_*)$ only depends on a choice of bases for $C_*$.
 The actual definition of the torsion is not going to be relevant in this paper.
-The torsion behaves well with short exact sequences, as exemplified in the following result.
+The torsion behaves well with respect to short exact sequences, as illustrated in the following result.

 \begin{lem}[\cite{milnor}] Let

 be a short exact sequence of based finite chain complexes of finite dimensional vector spaces, with compatible bases.
 Let $\cH$ be the associated long exact sequence in homology, viewed as a based acyclic complex, the bases being the fixed bases of the homology of $C'$, $C$, and $C''$.
 Then,